opossum-tool/OpossumUI/USER_GUIDE.md

 are mutually exclusive.

 Clicking on the _edit_ buttons in the _name_ columns, navigates to the respective attribution in the `attribution view`.

+### Preferred Attributions <a name="preferred_attributions"></a>

+In the audit view, an attributions can be marked as preferred, to indicate that it is preferred over the displayed signals.
+This feature does not have any immediate effect on the signals displayed in OpossumUI; instead, it is intended to give additional information to tools that consume .opossum files.
+A preferred attribution will store origin IDs of signals visible to the user when it was marked as preferred.

+Only signals with a source marked as `isRelevantForPreference` can be preferred over.
+If no signal source has this flag set, then the feature is disabled.

+To mark an attribution as preferred, choose an attribution in the audit view, and open the `...` context menu.
+From there, you can mark or unmark an attribution as preferred.
+When an attribution is marked as preferred, `preferred = true` is written to the .opossum file, and the origin IDs of all visible signals relevant for preference are written in the field `preferredOverOriginIds`.
+Preferred attributions are displayed with a star icon.